krowmedy/krowmedy.github.io/_posts/2023-06-21-the-time-i-stopped-drawing.md

 ![Sunday Drawing](https://www.krowmedy.org/assets/images/time-i-stopped-drawing/sunday.jpg)

 The class gave back something that I feel was taken from me -- the confidence that I knew that I can draw.
-It may not be the best, but it is mine.
+It may not be the best art, but it is mine.

 And at the end of the day, the essesnce of art is having the courage to express yourself.